appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 1. Review provided evidence for adherence with the requirements

 *L2*
-1. Verify application for adherence with the requirements as defined in WSTG-ATHZ-02
+1. Perform authorization bypass testing as defined in WSTG-ATHZ-02.

 **Verification**